 (The images below are thumbnails click on them to see larger versions.)

-In the summer of 1866, lower Broadway was New York's busiest thoroughfare, just as congested with traffic as it is today, but with temperamental horses and piles of manure added to the chaos of carriages and people.
+In the summer of 1866, lower Broadway was New York City's busiest thoroughfare, at least as congested with traffic as it is today, but with temperamental horses and piles of manure added to the chaos of vehicles and people.
 As post-Civil War business boomed, there was a sharp increase in the city's working and middle class population, and these growing masses of people craved entertainment.
 Theaters abounded in Manhattan.
-One of the most popular venues was Niblos Garden, a 3,200 seat auditorium at the corner of Broadway and Prince Streets that boasted the most well equipped stage in the city.
+One of the most popular venues was Niblo's Garden, a 3,200 seat auditorium at the corner of Broadway and Prince Streets that boasted the most well equipped stage in the city.
 Its manager was William Wheatley, a sometime actor and man who would invent the big-time Broadway musical.
 Not that he intended to invent anything.
 He was just trying to keep his theater in business.

 With the fall season set to start in a few weeks, Wheatley was stuck.
 He held the rights to a dull melodrama that he hoped to sweeten with lavish production values and a stack of mediocre songs by assorted composers.
 Salvation came in the unexpected form of a fire that destroyed New York's elegant Academy of Music, leaving promoters Henry C. Jarrett and Harry Palmer with a costly Parisian ballet troupe and a shipload of handsome stage sets.
 Historians now argue about specifics, but at some point Jarrett, Palmer and Wheatley made a deal, and Broadway's first mega-hit musical began to take shape.

-When playwright Charles M. Barras objected to having his derivative play "cheapened" by the inclusion of musical numbers, a $1,500 bonus secured his silence.
-Wheatley later claimed that he spent the then-unheard of sum of $25,000 to produce The Black Crook (1866 - 474).
+When playwright Charles M. Barras objected to having his dull and derivative play "cheapened" by the inclusion of musical numbers, a $1,500 bonus secured his silence.
+Wheatley later claimed that he spent the then-unheard of sum of $25,000 to produce The Black Crook (1866 - 474 performances).
 The opening night performance on September 12 lasted a bottom-numbing five and a half hours, but the audience was too dazzled to complain.

-The Black Crook's tortured plot stole elements from Goethe's Faust, Weber's Der Freischutz, and several other well-known works.
-It told the story of evil Count Wolfenstein, who tries to win the affection of the lovely villager Amina by placing her boyfriend Rodolphe in the clutches of Hertzog, a nasty crook-backed master of black magic (hence the show's title).
+The Black Crook's hodgepodge plot stole elements from Goethe's Faust, Weber's Der Freischutz, and several other well-known works.
+The evil Count Wolfenstein tries to win the affection of the lovely villager Amina by placing her boyfriend Rodolphe in the clutches of Hertzog, a nasty crook-backed master of black magic (hence the show's title).
 The ancient Hertzog stays alive by providing the Devil (Zamiel, "The Arch Fiend") with a fresh soul every New Year's Eve.
-While an unknowing Rodolphe is being led to this hellish fate, he selflessly saves the life of a dove, which magically turns out to be Stalacta, Fairy Queen of the Golden Realm who was masquerading as the bird.
-(Are you still following this?)
-The grateful Queen whisks Rudolph to safety in fairyland before helping to reunite him with his beloved Amina.
-The Fairy Queen's army then battles the Count and his evil minions.
-The Count is defeated, demons drag the evil magician Hertzog into hell, and Rodolphe and Amina live happily ever after.
+While an unknowing Rodolphe is being led to this hellish fate, he selflessly saves the life of a dove, which magically turns out to be Stalacta, Fairy Queen of the Golden Realm, who was masquerading as the bird.
+(Still with me?)
+The grateful Queen whisks Rudolphe to safety in fairyland before helping to reunite him with his beloved Amina.
+The Fairy Queen's army then battles the Count and his evil horde.
+The Count is defeated, Satan's demons drag the magician Hertzog down to hell, and Rodolphe and Amina live happily ever after.

 Wheatley made sure his production offered plenty to keep theatergoer's minds off the inane plot and forgettable score.
 There were dazzling special effects, including a "transformation scene" that mechanically converted a rocky grotto into a fairyland throne room in full view of the audience.
 But the show's key draw was its underdressed female dancing chorus, choreographed in semi-classical style by David Costa.
 Imagine (if you dare) a hundred fleshy ballerinas in skin-colored tights singing "The March of the Amazons" while prancing about in a moonlit grotto.
 It sounds laughable now, but this display was the most provocative thing on any respectable stage.
 The troupe's prima ballerina, Marie Bonfanti, became the toast of New York.